james-at-cake/cake-marketing/exampleSite/content/portfolio/winey-teacher.md

 #### Project Details

 We created a design & development for Winey Teacher using a WineDirect template as a base so they could get a store up and running.
 Teachers are a hard-working bunch and they're definately under-appreciated.
-Show your teachers some love by sending some wine thier way.
+Show your teachers some love by sending some wine their way.